jturi33/Rando/Code Descriptions.md

 # Rando
-//SslReverseLib
-SslReverseLib is a copy of Jamie Bowman's reverse shell implementation.
+//SslReverseLib is a copy of Jamie Bowman's reverse shell implementation.
 The only change I made was wrapping it inside of Microsoft's official SSLSTREAM class.
-The hacker need only provide a base64 encoded PEM certificate to get it working. https://www.mrjamiebowman.com/hacking/c-sharp-reverse-shell/ https://docs.microsoft.com/en-us/dotnet/api/system.net.security.sslstream
+Programmer needs only to provide a base64 encoded PEM certificate to get it working https://www.mrjamiebowman.com/hacking/c-sharp-reverse-shell/ https://docs.microsoft.com/en-us/dotnet/api/system.net.security.sslstream

-//HexecutableInvoker
-The Hexecutable invoker executes any hexecutable program provided.
+//HexecutableInvoker executes any hexecutable program provided.
 It was inspired by a SANS article on malicious JavaScript as well Reversing Hub's exquisite class on hexecutable malware.
 Reccomend highly!!!
 (Links below).
 The programmer needs only to replace the namespace & class with that of their implemented program & then provide the necessary arguments.
 Convert your program to .hex format using the instructions provided in ReversingHub's Udemy course linked below. https://isc.sans.edu/forums/diary/Malicious+Script+With+Multiple+Payloads/25090/